-Jeremy Gelman is an assistant professor of political science and director of Graduate Studies.
+Jeremy Gelman is an associate professor of political science and director of Graduate Studies.
 Prior to joining the faculty at the University of Nevada, Reno, he was an APSA Congressional Fellow.

 Gelman's research examines American political institutions, with a focus on Congress.
 He is currently studying how partisanship affects congressional agenda-setting, roll call voting and why it varies among politicians.
 Gelman received a B.A. in distributed studies from the University of Colorado and a Ph.D. in political science from the University of Michigan.

 - Ph.D., Political Science, University of Michigan, 2016

 - B.A., Distributed Studies, University of Colorado, 2010